dlang-tour/core/public/content/en/basics.md

 the compiler to prevent bugs early and enforce limitations at compile time.

-Besides static types D provides storage classes that enforce additional constraints on certain objects.
+In addition to a static type system D provides storage classes that enforce additional constraints on certain objects.
 For example an `immutable` object can just be initialized once and then isn't allowed to change - never, ever.

     immutable int err = 5;
     // or: immutable arr = 5 and int is inferred.